A guide to choose an appropriate test according to the situation

 1) Measurements are independent

-2) Every sample follows a normal distribution (assumed or verified)
+2) The population from which the sample was extracted follows a normal distribution (assumed or verified)

 3) Samples have equal variances